 Helping you get the most out of university

-time management and maintaining a routine
+- Managing time and maintaining a routine

-We also offer transition support sessions to help you to prepare for starting at university.
+We also offer transition into uni support sessions to help you to prepare for starting at university.
 This includes campus tours, familiarisation with university computer systems and helping you arrange further support.
 Support is also available for students going on placement.

-student support adviser
+- student support adviser

-international experience adviser
+- international experience adviser